 The University's primary administrative and academic offices are located on its Main Campus at 123 Camino de la Reina, Suite 100 East, San Diego, CA, 92108.
-Additional locations of the University are located at 1601 Dove Street, Suite 105, Newport Beach, CA 92660, and in La Jolla, Pacific Beach, and San Marcos.
+An additional locations of the University is located at 1601 Dove Street, Suite 105, Newport Beach, CA 92660, and a campus addition in La Jolla.
 Prospective and enrolled students are invited to stop by and visit all of SSU's campus locations.
 Regular office hours are 8:00 am - 5:00 pm., Pacific Standard Time, Monday through Friday.